aceindy/Duepi_EVO/README.md

 Introduction

 The commands described in this document were taken from the communications between the module wifi and the EVO LCD 7 controller board of the pellet stove.
-The list of commands provided in this document is not exhaustive.

 It only covers the following features:
 • Ignition